 Based on their answers to the cultural questionnaire, Person 2 would fall under a hardline believer’s classification.
 They typically see their religion as their identity.

-When we read the definition for this, they agreed that it described their lifestyle.
+When we read the definition for this, most agree that it described their lifestyle.

 The Symbolism Exercise

 Person 2 is familiar with the Hamsa symbol.
-They tell us that their religious group underwent some training to identify pagan symbols used by Witches, and the Hamsa is one of the symbols they believe is evil.
-They think some people use this symbol to cast a curse.
+They tell us that their religious group underwent some training to identify pagan symbols used by witches, and the Hamsa is one symbol they believe is evil.
+And, they think some people use this symbol to cast a curse.
 They were surprised that the historical belief behind this symbol is the exact opposite of their previous understanding.